 PRIZE ESSAY IN PHILOSOPHY COMPETITION

 The Philosophy Department is pleased to announce its annual competition for the best philosophical essay written by a University of Akron student.
 Click here for details.

-On TUESDAY, OCTOBER 28, 2014, the Philosophy Department will hold a "WHAT TO DO WITH A DEGREE IN PHILOSOPHY" event in the Student Union, Room 316, 3:15-4:30 p.m.
-Three of our alumni--Adam Jarvis, Mark Biro, and Chris Csonka--will speak with current students about how their philosophy degrees serve them in their current jobs.
+On October 28, 2014, the Philosophy Department held a "WHAT TO DO WITH A DEGREE IN PHILOSOPHY" event in the Student Union.
+Three of our alumni--Adam Jarvis, Mark Biro, and Chris Csonka--spoke with current students about how their philosophy degrees serve them in their current jobs.
 Adam is Manager of Talent Acquisition at Concept Services, Mark is a Technical Trainer for Virtual Hold Technology, and Chris is the Population Control Administrator for the Summit County Sheriff's Office.

 WHY SHOULD WE STUDY PHILOSOPHY?

 Dr. Priscilla Sakezles

 “Philosophy can free our thoughts from the tyranny of custom.” –Bertrand Russell.